Developmental psychology: Prenatal development

 Ultrasounds have shown that infants are capable of a range of movements in the womb, many of which appear to be more than simple reflexes.
-By the time they are born, infants can recognize and have a preference for their mother's voice suggesting some prenatal development of auditory perception.
-Prenatal development and birth complications may also be connected to neurodevelopmental disorders, for example in schizophrenia.
-With the advent of cognitive neuroscience, embryology and the neuroscience of prenatal development is of increasing interest to developmental psychology research.
+By the time they are born, infants can recognize and have a preference for their mother's voice, suggesting some prenatal development of auditory perception.
+Prenatal development and birth complications may also be connected to neurodevelopmental disorders, for example, in schizophrenia.
+With the advent of cognitive neuroscience, embryology, and the neuroscience of prenatal development, these areas have become of increasing interest to developmental psychology research.

+Theoretical extensions in the field now investigate "embryonic spiritual life".
+While debated, these theories cite fetal sensory capacities to suggest that prenatal experiences may influence the development of later spiritual representations and self-transcendence.

 Several environmental agents—teratogens—can cause damage during the prenatal period.
 These include prescription and nonprescription drugs, illegal drugs, tobacco, alcohol, environmental pollutants, infectious disease agents such as the rubella virus and the toxoplasmosis parasite, maternal malnutrition, maternal emotional stress, and Rh factor blood incompatibility between mother and child.
-There are many statistics which prove the effects of the aforementioned substances.
+Many statistics prove the effects of the aforementioned substances.
 A leading example of this would be that at least 100,000 "cocaine babies" were born in the United States annually in the late 1980s.
-"Cocaine babies" are proven to have quite severe and lasting difficulties which persist throughout infancy and right throughout childhood.
-The drug also encourages behavioural problems in the affected children and defects of various vital organs.
+"Cocaine babies" are proven to have quite severe and lasting difficulties that persist throughout infancy and right throughout childhood.
+The drug also encourages behavioral problems in the affected children and defects of various vital organs.

 Infancy

 From birth until the first year, children are referred to as infants.
 As they grow, children respond to their environment in unique ways.
 Developmental psychologists vary widely in their assessment of infant psychology, and the influence the outside world has upon it.

 The majority of a newborn infant's time is spent sleeping.
 At first, their sleep cycles are evenly spread throughout the day and night, but after a couple of months, infants generally become diurnal.
 In human or rodent infants, there is always the observation of a diurnal cortisol rhythm, which is sometimes entrained with a maternal substance.
-Nevertheless, the circadian rhythm starts to take shape, and a 24-hour rhythm is observed in just some few months after birth.
+Nevertheless, the circadian rhythm starts to take shape; a 24-hour rhythm is observed in just some few months after birth.

 Infants can be seen to have six states, grouped into pairs: